-The Brady Handgun Violence Prevention Act (the “Brady Act”) requires licensed dealers to request a background check prior to transfer of a firearm.24 Background checks are performed through a search of the NICS system.25 For more general information about background check requirements, see our summary on Background Checks Procedure.
+The Brady Handgun Violence Prevention Act (the “Brady Act”) requires licensed dealers to request a background check prior to transfer of a firearm.19 Background checks are performed through a search of NICS.20 For more general information about background check requirements, see our summary on Background Check Procedures.

-- Determines that a person, as a result of marked subnormal intelligence, or mental illness, incompetency, condition, or disease, is a danger to himself, herself, or others (even if that person is not involuntarily committed to a mental institution as a result);
+- Determines that a person, as a result of marked subnormal intelligence, mental illness, incompetency, condition, or disease, is a danger to himself, herself, or others (even if that person is not involuntarily committed to a mental institution as a result).

-- Finds a person incompetent to stand trial; or
+- Finds a person incompetent to stand trial.

-- Formally commits a person involuntarily to a mental institution or asylum for mental illness, developmental disability, or other reasons, such as drug use, including people committed for inpatient or outpatient treatment.27
+- Formally commits a person involuntarily to a mental institution or asylum for mental illness, developmental disability, or other reasons, such as drug use, including people committed for inpatient or outpatient treatment.22

 NICS Improvement Amendments Act of 2007